sourcegraph/sourcegraph-public-snapshot/doc/admin/http_https_configuration.md

 In your [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) within the caddy section:

-1. In the Environment section of the compose file uncomment & update this line with your Sourcegraph Site Address:
+1. In the Environment section of the compose file uncomment & replace the value of `SRC_SITE_ADDRESS` with your Sourcegraph Site Address:

    ```
    - 'SRC_SITE_ADDRESS=sourcegraph.example.com'